Powered by Smartsupp

-In 2025, mental health is still a big issue, with many men struggling with multiple mental issues.
-They often keep their struggles to themselves because of social pressures and stigma.
+Mental health is still a big issue in 2025.
+As an illustration, many men struggle with multiple mental problems.
+They often keep their struggles to themselves because of social pressures.
 Due to this reason, men are less likely to seek help as they will get judged.
 To close this issue, it's important to break these barriers by honouring the men's mental health month.

 This occasion marks an opportunity to raise awareness about mental issues among men.
 It also encourages men to take care of their well-being, just like their physical health.
 In other words, it's a reminder for men to prioritise their feelings and know that it’s okay to seek help.
 Let's explore more about this.